cognitedata/cognite-grafana-datasource/README.md

 [Grafana](https://grafana.com/) datasource for the [Cognite Data Platform](https://cognite.com/).

-## Detailed instructions
+## How to get started

-For detailed instructions, see the [step-by-step guide](./instructions.md).
+For detailed instructions on how to get started, see the [step-by-step guide](./instructions.md).

 ## Run with Docker